-The recommended starting dose of Bortezomib for Injection is 1.3 mg/m2.
-Bortezomib for Injection is administered intravenously at a concentration of 1 mg/mL, or subcutaneously at a concentration of 2.5 mg/mL [see Dosage and Administration (2.10)].
+The recommended starting dose of bortezomib for injection is 1.3 mg/m.
+Bortezomib for injection is administered intravenously at a concentration of 1 mg per mL, or subcutaneously at a concentration of 2.5 mg per mL [see Dosage and Administration (2.10)].

-Bortezomib for Injection retreatment may be considered for patients with multiple myeloma who had previously responded to treatment with Bortezomib for Injection and who have relapsed at least six months after completing prior Bortezomib for Injection treatment.
+Bortezomib for injection retreatment may be considered for patients with multiple myeloma who had previously responded to treatment with bortezomib for injection and who have relapsed at least six months after completing prior bortezomib for injection treatment.
 Treatment may be started at the last tolerated dose [see Dosage and Administration (2.6)].

-When administered intravenously, administer Bortezomib for Injection as a 3 to 5 second bolus intravenous injection.
+When administered intravenously, administer bortezomib for injection as a 3 to 5 second bolus intravenous injection.